open-source-labs/Chronos/examples/AWS-ECS/README.md

 If you push docker image in ECR you might need additional permission as well.

-Step 5: Generate access key in IAM -> Users -> yourusername -> secureity credentials -> Access Keys. _Make sure you save your secret access key as it is only accessible once when generated._
+Step 5: Generate access key in IAM -> Users -> yourusername -> secureity credentials -> Access Keys. _Make sure you save your secret access key as it is only accessible once when generated._ (These are used for launching Chronos (instruction at the end)

 Step 6: Create and use AWS context, follow instruction [here](https://docs.docker.com/cloud/ecs-integration/#requirements).